ejgallego/coq-serapi/README.md

 ## The Coq Se(xp)rialized Protocol

-This repository provides a new communication protocol for the Coq theorem prover.
-It is based on automatic serialization of Ocaml datatypes from/to S-expressions, targeted to IDE and coding tools users.
+SerAPI/SerTOP a new library and communication protocol for the Coq proof assistant.
+It is based on automatic serialization of Ocaml datatypes from/to S-expressions.
+SerAPI main user base are IDE and tool developers, however it is also fun to play with it.
+Our main design principles are:

-SerAPI follows several design principles:

 - **Don't Repeat Yourself**: We have canonical data structures and methods for each particular purpose.
-There is a single query or printing command for all objects.
+For example, there is a single search and print command.
-- **Be extremely robust**: We are liberal in what we accept, and strict in what we produce.
-Any crash is a **critical** bug.
+- **Be extremely robust**: Any crash is a **critical** bug; we are liberal in what we accept, and strict in what we produce.
-- **Make life easy**: Provide a user-oriented interface.
+- **Make life easy**: We are flexible with abstractions in order to provide a user-oriented interface.

-SerAPI is an unstable proof of concept and the design is not final in any way.

-At this stage, we'd like to gather feedback from coq IDE users and developers, comments are very welcome!
+SerAPI is at a proof-of-concept stage.
+Feedback from Coq users and developers is very welcome by mail our at the issue tracker!

 ### Quick Overview and Documentation

-We hope to provide SerAPI as an OPAM package soon; for now, see [building](#building).
+SerAPI will install as a Coq plugin, we hope to provide an OPAM package soon; for now, see [building](#building).

-SerAPI provides a `sertop.native` binary, known as a _Coq toplevel_.
-This toplevel reads and write commands from stdin/stdout, it is up to you how to best interface with it.
-We recommend the [emacs mode](sertop.el) or `rlwrap` for command line users. `sertop -help` will provide an overview of command line options.

-`sertop` can be interrupted by `Ctrl-C` in the same way than `coqtop`.
+The main entry point to SerAPI is the `sertop.native` binary, known as a _Coq toplevel_.
+The toplevel reads and writes commands (S-exps) from stdin/stdout, but we recommend using our [emacs mode](sertop.el) or the `rlwrap` utility. `sertop.native --help` will provide an overview of command line options. `Ctrl-C` will interrupt the toplevel in the same way than `coqtop`.

+#### Protocol

-SerAPI API's main building block is the [`CoqObject`](sertop/sertop_protocol.mli#L22) data type, a sum type encapsulating most core Coq objects, which can be automatically serialized. **API WARNING:** _Object packing will change in the future, however adapting should be straightforward_.
+SerAPI's main building block is the [`CoqObject`](sertop/sertop_protocol.mli#L22) data type, a _sum type_ encapsulating most core Coq objects.

+**API WARNING:** _Object packing will change in the future, however adapting should be straightforward_.

-Interaction happens by means of _commands_, which are always tagged to distinguish responses, in the form of `(tag cmd)`.
-For every command, SerAPI **always** replies with an `(Answer tag Ack)` to indicate that the command was successfully parsed and delivered to Coq, or with a `SexpError` if parsing failed.
+Interaction happens by means of _commands_, which can be optionally tagged in the form of `(tag cmd)`; otherwise, an automatic tag will be assigned.
+For every command, SerAPI **will always** reply with `(Answer tag Ack)` to indicate that the command was successfully parsed and delivered to Coq, or with a `SexpError` if parsing failed.

 There are four categories of commands:

-- `(Control `[`control_cmd`](sertop/sertop_protocol.mli#L66)`)`: AKIN function calls, control commands instruct Coq to perform some action.
+- `(Control `[`control_cmd`](sertop/sertop_protocol.mli#L73)`)`: control commands are similar to a function call and instruct Coq to perform some action.
   Typical actions are to check a proof, set an option, modify a `load path`, etc...
-Every command will produce zero or more different _tagged_ [answers](sertop/sertop_protocol.mli#52), and will always finish with a `(Answer tag Completed)`.
+Every command will produce zero or more different _tagged_ [answers](sertop/sertop_protocol.mli#52), and  a final answer `(Answer tag Completed)`, indicating that there won't be more output.

-   This part of the API assumes the reader is familiar with Coq's STM, [here](https://github.com/ejgallego/jscoq/blob/master/notes/coq-notes.md) you can find a few informal notes on how it works.
+  We assume the reader familiar with Coq's STM, [here](https://github.com/ejgallego/jscoq/blob/master/notes/coq-notes.md) you can find a few informal notes on how it works, but we are documenting some of our extensions.
+See the issue tracker for more details.

 - `(Query ((opt value) ...) kind)`:
-  **API WARNING: The Query API format is experimental and will change soon, don't rely too much on it**
+  **API WARNING: The Query API format is experimental and will change soon**

-  Queries stream Coq objects of kind `kind`.
+  Queries stream Coq objects of type `kind`.
 This can range from options, goals and hypotheses, tactics, etc...
 The first argument is a list of options: `preds` is a list of conjunctive filters, `limit` specifies how many values the query may return. `pp` controls the output format: `PpSexp` for full serialization, or `PpStr` for "pretty printing".
 For instance:
    ```lisp
    (tag (Query ((preds (Prefix "Debug")) (limit 10) (pp PpSexp)) Option))
    ```